 The testicles produce testosterone which prostate cancer needs to continue growing and spreading.
 While the removal of the testicles will not cure prostate cancer, it may prolong your survival.

-If you have been diagnosed with testicular cancer, it is important to have this treated as quickly as possible as 95% of testicular tumors are malignant and you want to prevent the spread of the cancer.
+If you have been diagnosed with testicular or prostate cancer, it is important to have this treated as quickly as possible as 95 percent of testicular tumors are malignant and you want to prevent the spread of the cancer.

-There are clearly emotional issues attached to a procedure of this nature.
-At Jefferson we understand that there may be both psychological and emotional issues you may need to deal with once the procedure is complete.
+There are clearly emotional challenges attached to procedures like an orchiectomy.
+At Jefferson, we understand that there may be both psychological and emotional issues you may need to deal with once the procedure is complete.
 The Marcus Institute of Integrative Health has a Cancer Care Program where you can find emotional and spiritual support.

 A Cancer Support Network